loukwn/GifSound-It/README.md

 This layer contains the classes/interfaces for the ```network``` access (Reddit API) and the ```disk``` I/O (SharedPreferences), as well as the ```Repository```.
 The Repository basically is responsible to respond to any request that a ViewModel might make, by first choosing from where it will get the data (network or disk) and then sending the fetched data (or the error messages) to the Observables that the ViewModel is listening on.

+## Testing

+When it comes to testing, the MVVM architecture makes things a lot easier, since it completely decouples the classes/layers.
+The fact that the connections are one-way (every layer listens only to the one ahead of it), makes unit testing a breeze, since for every [SUT](https://en.wikipedia.org/wiki/System_under_test), we just have to mock (here i use Mockito/Mockito-kotlin) the behaviour of the layer it listens to.

+As for the intrumentation/ui testing, the espresso library is utilized.
+Furthermore these tests are organized with the so called robot pattern, which was introduced at [this](https://jakewharton.com/testing-robots/) talk by Jake Wharton.

 ## Notes / Other techniques used

 ### Techniques

 * __Delegate RecyclerView Adapters__: This technique aims to eliminate the problem of maintaining a huge monolithic recyclerview adapter when you have multiple different ViewTypes.
-We basically split the main adapter into as many delegates as there are ViewTypes and during the onCreateViewHolder() and onBindViewHolder(), the respective ones from the right delegate are called.
+We basically split the main adapter into as many delegates as there are ViewTypes and during the ```onCreateViewHolder()``` and ```onBindViewHolder()```, the respective ones from the right delegate are called.
 This adds modularity and extensibility to the RecyclerView adapter logic.

 ## Libraries / Tools / Frameworks used